glowkeeper/reactLecture/presentation/react.md

 # React + HTML

-+ HTML on its own is a declarative markup language used for describing _how_ things look
++ HTML on its own is a declarative markup language used for describing _what_ to display
-+ HTML and JavaScript together provide an interactive client-side experience for users
++ HTML and JavaScript together provide an interactive client-side experience for users.
+The combination allows developers to have more control over _how_ to display.
 + Common (expected?) to write React using _JSX_ and use [Babel](https://babeljs.io/) to transpile that into native JavaScript that is supported by all browsers

 - - -